 Tell me, is there space available?
 How far in advance do I sign up?
 What’s the process for signing up?
 Can I sign up online?
 Right now?
 With my credit card?

 Online registration challenges many non-profits.
 But, I think it is becoming more and more essential.
-I am older than most of the parents that I serve, and so I know they can only be more technology focused than I am – I am used to buying my movie and theatre tickets online, ordering my groceries on an app on my cell phone, booking a hotel from my tablet.
+At 51, I am older than most of the parents that I serve, and so I know they can only be more technology focused than I am – and I am used to buying my movie and theatre tickets online, ordering my groceries on an app on my cell phone, booking a hotel from my tablet.
 If I’m reading about your program on my cell phone while my kid plays in the park, I might just register online right then if you make it easy for me.
-But if you tell me the only way for me to register for your program is to print out a form and mail it in with a check, you’ve greatly reduced the chance I will use your services!
+But if you tell me the only way for me to register for your program is to print out a form and mail it in with a check, you’ve greatly reduced the chance I will use your services!!!
 And if I have to call during business hours, honestly, that makes it even less likely.
-(My daughters are 21 and 17 – the upcoming generation of young adults – they will go to great lengths to avoid making a phone call and I think that’s common for most of their peers.)
+(My older kids are 24 and 21 – the upcoming generation of young adults – they will go to great lengths to avoid making a phone call and I think that’s common for most of their peers.)

 There are ways to set online registration up, either by using existing systems (we use Thriva by Active Network to register for classes at one of my jobs; I have used EventBrite and Brown Paper Tickets for events.
 There are plenty more out there – some easier to set up, some harder, some free, some charging $3 – 5 per registration) or you can set up your own online forms and process payment through PayPal.
 Search online for ideas, or ask other organizations what they have done.